 Why Order Online

 In recent years, online grocery deliveries have really taken off in Bangkok.
-It’s not too surprising.
+It’s becoming much more popular because of the COVID-19 pandemic.
 Ordering online has a lot of advantages over the usual Saturday morning resupply excursion.

 - It saves time.
 It’s a lot faster to go through an online list of groceries than to drive to a supermarket, find what you’re looking for and queue up at checkout.
 On average, it takes me about ten minutes to place an order online, whereas an extensive visit to a supermarket on a busy day can take up to two hours door to door.